 Captain Petula Sellars of the High Point Police Department is being recognized for her leadership of the department’s “Angels in Blue” program.
-Beginning in 2014 while Sellars was supervising the School Resource Officers, her team of SROs identified three school students whose needs were critical.
+Beginning in 2014, while Sellars was supervising School Resource Officers, her team of SROs identified three school students whose needs were critical.
 With Sellars’ leadership, the SRO team “adopted” these three students and their families for Christmas and provided them with gifts as well as basic need items for the family.

 In addition to the internal efforts of the High Point Police Department, Sellars has worked to include outside participation from businesses, organizations and individuals, resulting in a collaborative partnership between the police and the community.